bsmahi/genson-demo/README.md

 }

 ```
-### Note: We may additionally adapt/customize the Genson depending on the use case by defining the bean with fluent API methods.
+### Note : We may additionally adapt/customize the Genson depending on the use case by defining the bean with fluent API methods.